MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-entraid-via-ldap.md

 When you deploy any of the Azure Applications listed in [Oracle WebLogic Server Azure Applications](/azure/virtual-machines/workloads/oracle/oracle-weblogic), you can follow the steps to integrate Azure Entra Domain Service managed domain with WLS.

 >[!NOTE]
-> This tutorial uses TLS v1.2 and above to connet the Azure Entra Domain Service managed domain LDAP server.
-You've to enable TLS v1.2 deployments on JDK 8.
+> This tutorial demonstrates how to use TLS v1.2 to connect to the Azure Entra Domain Service managed domain LDAP server.
+To ensure compatibility, you need to enable TLS v1.2 for deployments on JDK 8.
-> You can run the following commands to check the JDK version:
+> You can verify your JDK version by running the following commands:
 >
 > ```
-> export RESOURCE_GROUP_NAME=haiche-wls-entra-id
+> export RESOURCE_GROUP_NAME=contoso-rg
 > export ADMIN_VM_NAME=adminVM
 > # get path of setDomainEnv.sh script
 > export DOMIAN_FILE_PATH=$(az vm run-command invoke \